ohaiibuzzle/SDE/README.md

 ## Unsupported environments

-openbox
+- openbox
-obmenu-generator
+- obmenu-generator
-tint2
+- tint2
-xcompmgr
+- xcompmgr
-nitrogen
+- nitrogen
-xautolock
+- xautolock
-lemonbar
+- lemonbar
-i3lock-fancy
+- i3lock-fancy
-flameshot
+- flameshot
-xcape
+- xcape
-synapse
+- synapse
+- xdotool
+- xfce4-terminal

 You will have to install the above applications yourself, then run cpConfig.sh